-It is an important region of the body located in the thorax, in the upper part of the chest between the breastbone and the spine.
+It is an essential body region located in the thorax, in the upper part of the chest, and between the breastbone and the spine.

-Including the ascending aorta (the large artery that carries blood from the heart’s left ventricle on its way to the rest of the body) and the right and left pulmonary arteries, it also houses the lymph nodes.
+Including the ascending aorta (the large artery that carries blood from the heart’s left ventricle to the rest of the body) and the right and left pulmonary arteries, it also houses the lymph nodes.

-It essentially contains all the organs of the thorax and other important structures, except the lungs.
+It contains all the thorax organs and other vital structures, except the lungs.
 The lungs are located behind the mediastinum.

-There are many conditions that can affect the mediastinum or the lymph nodes of the mediastinum, such as cancer, benign tumors, infections, and more.
+Many conditions can affect the mediastinum or the lymph nodes of the mediastinum, such as cancer, benign tumors, infections, and more.

 The word mediastinum is translated as “midway” in Latin, referring to the middle part of the chest.

 You can visualize this area by viewing the diaphragm as the bottom, the sternum as the front, the blood vessels entering and leaving the heart (the entrance to the tube) as the top, and the spine as the back.

 On the lateral sides (edges), the mediastinum is attached by the membranes that line the lungs.